Mark-Cooper-Janssen-Vooles/websiteOptimisation/React-performance-optimisation.md

 - Can now open dev tools and choose the 'Profiler' and start a session then do some interaction, then stop the profiler
   - this tells you how many re-renders occur etc. If everything is re-rendering then we can improve the performance!

-### Class Components and Rerenders: Component vs PureComponent
+### Class Components and Rerenders:
+- Function references (in props): Component vs PureComponent
   - i.e. `export class NewBtn extends React.Component {` => `export class NewBtn extends React.PureComponent {`
   - PureComponent is similar to Component but it skips re-renders for same props and state.
   - FYI class components are still supported by React, but it is not recommended to use them.
+- Value references (in props):
+  - i.e. add usage of `shouldComponentUpdate` - this needs to compare the nextProps with the currentProps and return true if it should re-render, and false when it shouldn't

 ### Functional Components and Rerenders
+- Function references (in props):
   - React.memo needs to be used. `React.memo` is a higher-order component in React that's used to optimize the performance of functional components by preventing unnecessary re-renders.
   - i.e. instead of exporting your functional component `export default NewBtn`, you export it wrapped `export default React.memo(NewBtn)`

 ### useCallback and useMemo hooks
 - The React useCallback Hook returns a memoized callback function.